unitaryfund/qrack/README.md

 |psi> = 1 / sqrt(2) * |00> + 1 / sqrt(2) * |10>,

-where the leading coefficients are ultimately squared to give probabilities.
+where the leading coefficients are ultimately squared, (or actually multiplied by their complex conjugate,) to give probabilities.
 This is a valid description of a 2 qubit permutation.
 The first equation given before it above encompasses all possible states of a 2 qubit combination, when the x_n variables are constrained so that the total probability of all states adds up to one.
 However, the domain of the x_n variables must also be the complex numbers.
 This is also a valid state, for example:

 |psi> = (1+i)/ (2 * sqrt(2)) * |00> + (1-i) / (2 * sqrt(2)) * |10>